 Getting married may traditionally be linked to the word “bliss”.
 But it may be the opposite if you don’t think through the ramifications of hitching your finances to another person’s for an unknown future.
-John Williams, head of wealth planning at Nedbank Private Wealth, highlights how many of the risks linked to relationships can be mitigated.
+Simon Prescott, head of wealth planning at Nedbank Private Wealth, highlights how many of the risks linked to relationships can be mitigated.

 If the past year has taught us anything, it is that life is full of risks and many of these have financial consequences.
 While fear of the risks becoming real may prevent people from skydiving, for example, very few would be stopped from forming a relationship and feeling optimistic about the prospect of saying “I do” in front of family and friends, and enjoying a long life together thereafter.

 Risks can arise due to a breakdown in your marriage, but also because of widowhood and subsequent marriages

 However, while it may be deemed to be distinctly unromantic, having a plan and going into a relationship with your eyes open financially is strongly recommended.
 Risks can arise due to a breakdown in your marriage, but also because of widowhood and subsequent marriages.
 You and your family may, eventually, even be thankful for your actions.